tannuv25/tannuv25/README.md

 - 👋 Hi, I’m @tannuv25
-- 👀 I’m interested in Web development
+- 👀 I’m Web developer
-- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me contact me on git
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
 - ⚡ Fun fact:

 <!---